-What Happens When You Mix Xanax and Alcohol?
+What Happens When You Mix Xanax (Alprazolam) and Alcohol?

-Xanax affects the brain and helps simulate a relaxing effect by increasing the release of the chemical dopamine by the brain.
+Xanax simulates the release of a neurotransmitter called gamma-aminobutyric acid (GABA), which relaxes the user, giving rise to a tranquil feeling (hence the term “tranquilizer”) that can calm the symptoms of panic disorder.
+The anti-anxiety prescription drug also facilitates the release of dopamine into the brain.
 As dopamine levels increase, it can create a euphoric state to help people better deal with their anxiety or panic disorder.

 Combining both Xanax and alcohol further amplifies the health risks and dependency upon the drugs.
 Since the effects are intensified, the likelihood of an accidental overdose is greater.
 Furthermore, the effects experienced and dangerous consequences of consuming both together become even more pronounced.